Graduate Scholarships

 New Students:

-- Must be enrolled in 6 hours of graduate level coursework
+- Must be enrolled in 6 hours of graduate-level coursework

-- Must have a minimum 2.75 overall GPA or minimum 3.0 GPA in the last 60 hours of undergraduate coursework
+- Must have a minimum 2.75 overall GPA or a minimum 3.0 GPA in the last 60 hours of undergraduate coursework

-- Must be degree seeking or ACE program
+- Must be degree-seeking or ACE program

 *If awarded, may apply to tuition only